Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Resources and Public Realm Scrutiny Committee of Brent Council met on Wednesday 21 January 2026 to discuss a range of important issues affecting the borough.
-Key topics on the agenda included a detailed report on anti-social behaviour, an update on the council's work programme, and findings from task groups on kerbside management and the budget.
+The Resources and Public Realm Scrutiny Committee meeting scheduled for 21 January 2026 was set to cover a range of significant topics, including a detailed examination of anti-social behaviour in the borough, an update on the council's work programme, and reports from scrutiny task groups on kerbside management and the budget.
+The committee was also scheduled to receive an update on community engagement and consultation efforts.

 Kerbside Management Scrutiny Task Group Findings

 The committee was scheduled to receive the findings and recommendations from the Kerbside Management Scrutiny Task Group.
-This task group had reviewed how kerbside space in Brent could be more effectively utilised.
-The aim of this review was to support sustainable and inclusive travel, enhance public spaces, and deliver equitable community benefits and environmental outcomes.
+This task group had reviewed how kerbside space in Brent could be more effectively utilised to support sustainable and inclusive travel, enhance public spaces, and deliver equitable community benefits and environmental outcomes.

 Budget Scrutiny Task Group Findings